Cities of Azusa and Whittier Recognized as Los Angeles County’s “Most Business-Friendly” Cities at 2018 LAEDC Eddy Awards

 LOS ANGELES, CA – (November 8, 2018) Tonight at the 23rd annual Eddy Awards®, the Los Angeles County Economic Development Corporation (LAEDC) recognized the City of Whittier as the Most Business Friendly City with a population greater than 50,000 and the City of Azusa as the Most Business Friendly City with a population under 50,000.
 The Eddy Awards celebrate outstanding contributions to economic development, and 600 people were present at the Intercontinental Hotel in Downtown LA to honor recipients and support LAEDC’s public-benefit mission to collectively advance opportunity and prosperity.

 “This year’s Most Business Friendly City awardees are shining examples of government leaders committed to helping employers create good jobs that help raise standards of living in their communities and across our region,” said Bill Allen, Chief Executive Officer of LAEDC.
+[Hear Bill Allen on KNX Mottek on Money show, at the 21:45 mark in the show]

 The winners were selected by a panel of blue ribbon judges based on the following criteria: